 - If you're looking for an apprenticeship, and would like some advice, please click here

 Careers, Sixth form, College and Apprenticeship Information

 Remember you can apply for lots of options and make final choices in the summer.
-For more help please talk to your form tutor, Anne Brown the careers Adviser in school, family and friends.
-Anne is in school on Wednesdays and Thursday mornings so please contact her through your form tutor.
+For more help please talk to your form tutor, Anne Brown, Careers Adviser and family and friends.
+Mrs Brown is in school on Wednesdays so please contact her through your form tutor.
 Good luck with your career planning.

-If you have a careers idea you need to know what this involves.
+If you have a career idea you need to know what this involves.
 Use the Explore Careers sections on National Careers Service and the I Could websites.
 If you aren’t sure what you'd like to do, take the Buzz Quiz as this will give you some ideas.
 Also, talk to your family and friends about your ideas as they, or people they know, may be able to help.

 Brookfield Sixth Form